-Business cards are ordered via reprographics, the standard Graduate School of Management business card is style 2A, blue border, full seal, natural white, no recycle logo.
+Business cards are ordered via AggiePrint, the standard Graduate School of Management business card is front 3, back 1.

 To request business cards please fill out the form corresponding to your location.

-Delivery of badges can take up to 4 weeks depending on the campus wide minimum with external vendor.
+Delivery of badges can take up to 4 weeks depending on the campus-wide minimum with an external vendor.
 If a rush is needed there will be additional fees.
 The Graduate School of Management standard is magnet backing, template 4.

 E-mail completed form to email@example.com

 Aggie Expense can be accessed at the following link: